ncatlab/nlab-content/pages/1/2/7/1/11721/content.md

-I am a first-year grad student in [[linguistics]] at Stanford University interested in categorical logic, applications of category theory to linguistics, philosophy of math/language...
+I am a visiting grad student in the philosophy department at Carnegie Mellon University interested in categorical logic, applications of category theory to [[linguistics]], philosophy of math/language...

-Contact: &lt;zwanzig@stanford.edu>
+Contact: &lt;zwanzig@post.harvard.edu>

 category:people